axibase/atsd-use-cases/Analysis/Economic_Policy_Uncertainty/README.md

 * What **effects** will that policy have on the local economy?

 According to the authors (Baker, Bloom, and Davis), their EPU (Economic Policy Uncertainty) metric is able to accurately predict economic growth and investment by tracking geopolitical events such as international treaties, public information like newpapers and policy position releases, and actual actions undertaken by government bodies such as a central bank raising interest rates.

 ## Visualization

 This box chart shows the range of the EPU index for each of the 4 regions.
 A wider range shows greater variance of index values, and the central box has may be modified to include any [percentile](https://axibase.com/products/axibase-time-series-database/visualization/widgets/box-chart-widget/#tab-id-6) values.
+According to the data, the People's Republic of China has seen the most volatile movements of their EPU Index, followed by the Eurozone, the Russian Federation, and the United States.
+Perhaps this is due to recent slow downs in the fixed assets and exports industry in the China in recent years as the index reached its absolute maximum value within the last few years.

 ![](images/epu-box-chart.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/af5d576e/2/#fullscreen)

 *Fig 2*: Use the drop-down menus in the ChartLab sandbox to change the date range of the visualization.
 Open the Editor window to modify percentile range with a `percentile = X%/Y%` expression where `X` and `Y` are the values of the percentile range you would like to display.

-Tracking the EPU Index for the People's Republic of China alongside more concrete metrics can be used to examine the validity of the EPU index.
+Tracking the EPU Index for the People's Republic of China alongside more concrete metrics can be used to examine the validity of the EPU Index.
 Shown below, the EPU is placed alongside real PRC Treasury Securities rates for the last decade and a half.
-The quarterly and bi-annual averages are compared in the same environment to smooth the occasionally volitile movement of both indices.
-Treasury Securities are a good tool for tracking economic prosperity because they show the interest rates that businesses borrowing money are paying to to their lenders.
+The quarterly and bi-annual averages are compared in the same environment and a `wtavg` expression is used to smooth the occasionally volitile movement of both indices.
+Treasury Securities are a good tool for tracking economic potential and growth because they show the interest rates that businesses borrowing money are paying to to their lenders.
 Historically speaking, a lower interest rate usually encourages business to borrow money and expand their operations.

 ![](images/epu-rates.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/661d387e/#fullscreen)